Camps

 You will receive directions from your camp director regarding the remaining balance payment and any additional requirements.

-Payment is due in full by June 1.
+Payment is due in full by May 31.

 Plan on rowing A LOT!
 There are laundry facilities, but a general rule of thumb is to pack a week’s worth of clothing.
+Athletes will be staying in a dorm on the campus of Eastern Michigan University.
+Exact packing lists based on Eastern Michigan University's current dorm policies will be sent prior to camp to all registered athletes.

 Essentials